Isode Approach to Data Centric Security using NATO Confidentiality Labels

 - M-Guard, Isode’s XML Guard that provides secure unidirectional validation of XML messages, suitable for use across a domain boundary.

 - Military Messaging Application Profile which specifies XML message formats and checking rules for use with an XML Guard.
-This includes STANAG 4774 label checking, using exact match of labels allowed.
+This includes STANAG 4774 label checking, using exact match of allowed labels.

 - M-Switch Edge, which converts standard messages to the XML messages needed by M-Guard and following the Military Messaging Application Profile.